b-mcintyre/the_fly_guys/Journal.md

 do for all lines then separate plots via allelic series bx and sd

-Have multi-level dataset --> can do 2 step, use a multilevel model (like Double hiearchy?) see if can do a two step model
+Have multi-level dataset --> can do 2 step, use a multilevel model (like Double hierarchy?) see if can do a two step model

 1) fit a regression to the within group between individuals